morungos/morungos.github.io/_posts/2022-01-22-artificial-intelligence.md

 author: Stuart
 background: '/img/posts/complex-clock.jpg'
 summary: |-
   Does Big Science break the way we collaborate in artificial intelligence?
-This article argues that yes, it excludes the bricoleurs, the explorers, who are building the next generation of breakthroughs.
-tagline: |-
-  Does Big Science break the way we collaborate in artificial intelligence?
 Yes, it excludes the bricoleurs, the explorers, who are building the next generation of breakthroughs
 image: '/img/posts/complex-clock.jpg'